 This hormone has several functions.
 Among these, serotonin regulates your appetite, controls your body temperature, and plays a role in regulating your mood.

-But this doesn’t end there.
+But it doesn’t end there.
 This is because this hormone “chooses” what elements it wants to eat.
 Of course, it doesn’t choose healthy foods, like fruits or vegetables.
 Instead, it chooses sweets, carbohydrates, fats, and salty foods.

-Wheat and depression
+Flour-based foods and depression

 These foods have antidepressant and sedative effects.
 They’re also very toxic for your health.
 This is especially true if you eat them at night.